Cyberethics: Intellectual property rights

 The ever-increasing speed of the internet and the emergence of compression technology, such as mp3 opened the doors to Peer-to-peer file sharing, a technology that allowed users to anonymously transfer files to each other, previously seen on programs such as Napster or now seen through communications protocol such as BitTorrent.
 Much of this, however, was copyrighted music and illegal to transfer to other users.
 Whether it is ethical to transfer copyrighted media is another question.

 Proponents of unrestricted file sharing point out how file sharing has given people broader and faster access to media, has increased exposure to new artists, and has reduced the costs of transferring media (including less environmental damage).
 Supporters of restrictions on file sharing argue that we must protect the income of our artists and other people who work to create our media.
 This argument is partially answered by pointing to the small proportion of money artists receive from the legitimate sale of media.

-We also see a similar debate over intellectual property rights in respect to software ownership.
-The two opposing views are for closed source software distributed under restrictive licenses or for free and open source software.
+A similar debate can be seen over intellectual property rights in respect to software ownership.
+The two opposing views are for closed source software distributed under restrictive licenses or for free and Free software.
 The argument can be made that restrictions are required because companies would not invest weeks and months in development if there were no incentive for revenue generated from sales and licensing fees.
 A counter argument to this is that standing on shoulders of giants is far cheaper when the giants do not hold IP rights.
-Some proponents for open source believe that all programs should be available to anyone who wants to study them.
+Some proponents for Free software believe that source code for most programs should be available to anyone who use them, in a manner which respects their freedoms.